rgolubtsov/dotfiles/ubuntusrv/ubuntu-16-04-4-lts-wo-oracle-11-2-0-xe.md

 <usergroup>
 ```

-(It previously was looked like the following:)
+-- It previously was looked like the following:

 ```
 $ groups
 <usergroup> dba